 There is an inclination for most of us to assume a non-verbal child is a less intelligent child.
 It does a substantial disservice to our little non-verbal children.
 Their potential can tragically be overlooked.

 Glenn Doman, in his book The Pathway to Wellness, notes that, “There is no relationship between brain injury and intelligence.”
 He goes on to say, “There is a significant relationship between brain injury and the ability to express intelligence.”
 His insight clarifies a crucial distinction.
 Anyone who has had a stroke understands this principle.

 Children with an extra chromosome have the capacity to be quite intelligent given the opportunity to develop it.
-As Glenn Doman is infamous for teaching, “The brain grows by use.”
+Glenn Doman teaches that the brain grows by use.
 Trisomy children typically do not have injury to the cortex of the brain, which is a great advantage as far as their intellect goes.
 Instead, they typically have injury in the mid-brain, which affects balance and speech.
 Thus, sadly there is often a presumption that they lack intelligence.

 We do not test Melody often.
 Glenn Doman wisely discourages that, as he notes that knowledge is a gift and should be given as such.
 Testing brings about stress and makes learning less joyful.
 Thus, we limit it.

 However, we have asked Melody some questions lately.
 We have three aspects of her learning: knowledge, reading, and math.
 For her knowledge cards we rapidly flash types of butterflies, instruments, flowers, etc. Melody’s sister was teaching Melody her states one day.
 She taught her 10 states rapidly for two days in a row.
 She showed Melody each state and quickly told her the name.
 She noted the state in which we live.
 On the third day she did not review the states.
 She held up two states and asked Melody, “Which state do we live in?”
 Melody picked the correct answer.